vartikaX-ai/Machine-Learning/Non-Linear-Regression/Readme.md

 ---

+### 2. Medical Insurance Cost Prediction using Decision Tree Regression

+**Objective**

+- Predict medical insurance charges using Decision Tree Regression.

+**Dataset**

+- medical_insurance.csv

+**Concepts Practiced**

+- One-Hot Encoding
+- Correlation Analysis
+- Decision Tree Regression
+- Feature Importance
+- Decision Tree Visualization
+- Model Evaluation

+---

-## Key Learning
+## Key Learnings

+### Polynomial Regression

 During experimentation, Polynomial Regression did not outperform Linear Regression on the Car Price dataset.

 Generating polynomial and interaction features significantly increased the number of input features, resulting in overfitting and poorer generalization.

-This project demonstrates an important machine learning principle:
+**Key Takeaway**

-> **A more complex model does not always produce better results.
-Choosing the appropriate model depends on the characteristics of the dataset.**
+> A more complex model does not always produce better results.
+Choosing the appropriate model depends on the characteristics of the dataset.

+---

+### Decision Tree Regression

+Decision Tree Regression successfully captured non-linear relationships without requiring feature scaling.

+This project also demonstrated how feature importance can be used to identify the most influential variables affecting the prediction.

 ---